OUR PARTICIPANTS’ STORIES

 I had an uncle and an aunt who lived in Africa and for a seven-year old boy that was really something that sparked my imagination.
 As an adult, I travelled through Africa by Landrover a few times.
 And I have never lost interest in Africa – it’s always been an important factor in my life.
 So when I found out that Botswana Trails offered the safari guide training in separate modules I was very pleasantly surprised.

-In October 2011 I spent ten days in Kwapa Camp, joining a group of eight students that was led by our trainer Mike.
+In October 2011 I spent ten days in this wonderful training camp, joining a group of eight students that was led by our trainer Mike.
 It’s been a very special experience in every imaginable way.
 Not only do you discover how much there’s still to be learned about the flora and fauna in the Okavango Delta, you also go on walks every day in search of wild animals – preferably without disturbing them – you get to pool a mokoro, drive the Landrover on roads that are barely there, just to find out that it’s not easy to find your car after a warm and tiring walk, especially when you had parked it under trees…

 My stay in the middle of the Okavango wildlife, in an unfenced tented camp, alongside a river that offers you drinking water on the spot, in an African-European mixed group of participants, has been an experience I wouldn’t have wanted to miss for the world.
 As far as my training’s concerned….I’ll be back!